JogoShugh/AngularEventStoreQuiz/README.md

 * Continue taking the quiz, one question at a time.
 * If you open a third browser and check the **Show current answer counts**, you'll see the counts update in real-time as other people select a given answer choice.
 This observes the **QuestionAnswerCounts** projection.

+# Known issues

+The **Questions** tab is supposed to let you edit Questions.
+But, it's broken.

+There are some challenges and opportunities to think about when using Events and an app like this:

+* When someone edits a Question, that is an Event, right?
+ * Therefore, the previous attempts at that question in a particular version are more related to each other than are any new attempts based upon the edit.
+* This opens up a lot of questions as to how to design the data model correctly to beneft from analyzing behavior based upon a continually evolving set of questions and answer choices.

 # Next steps

 Oh I don't know...reimplement with MeteorJS :-D